mortenbroesby/space-rockets-challenge/src/README.md

 Early in my project inspection phase, I noticed that a range of packages were out of date.
 One notable example was Chakra-UI.

-I took the liberty of ["migrating to the latest version of Chakra"](https://chakra-ui.com/guides/migration), together with other package version bumps.
+I took the liberty of ["migrating to the latest version of Chakra"](https://chakra-ui.com/guides/migration) together with other NPM package version bumps.

 ---